-The risk of abortion increases as the time passes on.
+The risk of abortion increases as time passes on.
 The first trimester (up to 12 weeks) of pregnancy is considered safe for abortion.
-As the women enter the second trimester, risk factors may increase and can even be fatal to the mother.
+As a woman enters the second trimester, risk factors may increase and can even be fatal to the mother.

 For more details on MTP and reproductive health with video lessons, visit BYJU’S.